hep-gc/dynafed_storagestats/README.md

   Output options:
     --debug             Declare to enable debug output on stdout.
     -m, --memcached     Declare to enable uploading information to memcached.
     --stdout            Set to output stats on stdout.
-If no other output option is set, this is enabled by default.
+    --xml               Set to output xml file with StAR format.
 ```